A conditional limit theorem for high-dimensional $\ell^{p}$ spheres: Gibbs conditioning

-\begin{remark} To understand the reasoning behind the choice of $\beta_{p,q}$ of \eqref{betapq}, note that the primary criterion for an interval $C$ in Theorem \ref{prop-clln} to yield an insightful result is for $C$ to induce an optimizing measure $\nu_*$ of \eqref{nustar} with an explicit and familiar form.
-For example, the explicit solution to the simpler variational problem \eqref{nustar2} holds for all $\beta > 0$.
+\begin{remark}[``small" $\beta$] The constant $\beta_{p,q}$ is chosen such that for $\beta \le \beta_{p,q}$ and the interval $C=[0,\beta]$, the variational problem of \eqref{nustar} has an explicit solution with a natural geometric interpretation.
+Note that the explicit solution to the simpler variational problem \eqref{nustar2} holds for all $\beta > 0$.
 However, the original variational problem of \eqref{nustar} involves not only the $q$-th moment constraint $m_q(\nu)\in C$, but also an additional constraint on the $p$-th moment, $m_p(\nu)\le 1$.
 To simplify the variational problem \eqref{nustar}, it suffices to consider values of $\beta$ small enough such that $m_p(\mu_{q,\beta}) \le 1$, so that the maximizer of \eqref{nustar2} is also the maximizer of \eqref{nustar} when $C=[0,\beta]$.
-Elementary calculations show that
+It is easy to see that